 - a.
 The actual performance space shall be in a 16 foot diameter taped circular area.
 This may be in a classroom, study hall, cafeteria, gymnasium, or on a stage, etc. Except for music, all performance elements, including off stage dialogue, must be within the 16-foot circle. - b.
 No auxiliary/supplemental lighting cues shall be used.
 Facility lighting will remain on at all times. - c.
 No scenery may be used. - d.
 Performance groups may only use 10 standard chairs (not folding ones) and 2 tables which will be provided by the host school.
 The tables should be standard; it is suggested that the table be approximately 30" x 40".
 Schools will not be allowed to bring additional tables, chairs, stools, set pieces, etc. - e.
 Only personal hand props and costumes may be used.
-Footwear must be worn - f.
+Footwear must be worn. - f.
 Live or electronic music/sound may be used.
 If used, music should enhance the performance, not dominate the performance.
-Character or characters performing solo or ensemble singing initiated within the performance circle must resolve itself upon entering the performance circle.
+Character or characters performing solo or ensemble singing initiated within the performance circle must resolve itself upon leavg.
+Only IHSA eligible students are permitted to operate any technical equipment during the performances.
+Violation of this rule will result in disqualification.

-- g.
+h.
 After the physical set-up, the circle is cleared.
 The actual performance begins as soon as the title of the performance, author, and name of the school performing is announced.
-Timers shall start the clock with the first identified audio and or visual element inside or outside of the performance circle. - h.
-Performers may enter and leave the performance space aisles as dictated by the director and/or script. - i.
+Timers shall start the clock with the first identified audio and or visual element inside or outside of the performance circle.

+- i.
+Performers may enter and leave the performance space aisles as dictated by the director and/or script. - j.
 Entrance and exit for Regional, Sectional, and State Final: See Illustration.